 As you can see, there are quite a few things to think about when choosing diamonds or buying an engagement ring.
 After all, you may be investing quite a bit of money, or more importantly, you may be about to take the plunge and ask her to marry you, so you definitely want peace of mind when it comes to your purchase.

-With over 30 years experience, Louise knows her trade inside out.
-With her specialisation lying in diamonds and coloured stones, you can trust that your final bespoke piece will be everything you had hoped it would be and more!
+With three decades of experience in this industry, Louise knows her trade inside out.
+Since her specialisation focuses on diamonds and coloured stones, you can trust that your final bespoke piece will be everything you had hoped it would be and more!
 She will work together with you from the very start of establishing what you are looking for, to sourcing your stone and finally handing you that exquisite finished product.

 If you wish to discuss your requirements in detail, please contact Louise to book an appointment and start this exciting journey today!